GeyserMC/GeyserWiki/_docs/geyser/geyser-api.md

     }
 }
 ```
-3. In case the '@Subscribe' annotation didn't work, you can also manually subscribe your method to the event bus:
+3. If you want to provide your event with a consumer, rather than annotating it, you can also manually subscribe your method to the event bus:
 ```java
 // replace GeyserEvent.class with the event class you want to listen to GeyserApi.api().eventBus().subscribe(this, GeyserEvent.class, this::yourMethod);